ApiGen/ApiGen/README.md

 * Google Analytics support.
 * Support for multiple/custom templates.
 * Sitemap and opensearch support.
-* Support for different line endings.
+* Support for different charsets and line endings.
 * Lots of configuration options (see below).

 ## Installation ##